AnthonyPAlicea/anthonyalicea/blog/the-future-of-self-paced-online-education.md

 ## Skills, MCP, and the LLM Infrastructure
 The eternal challenge of LLMs is their inherent probabilistic nature. *Encouraging* them to produce structured, accurate results is as much art and authoring as engineering.

+The industry has provided standards to help.
+These same standards form the building blocks of AI-led curricula.

+### Agent Skills
+The <a href="https://agentskills.io">Agent Skills</a> standard provides a way to give an LLM context and tools that it loads on-demand, saving context window space and reducing context rot.

+### The Model Context Protocol (MCP)
+The <a href="https://modelcontextprotocol.io">Model Context Protocol</a> provides a standardized way to expose data, tools, and workflows to an LLM from an external system.

+### MCP Apps
+The <a href="https://modelcontextprotocol.io/extensions/apps/overview">MCP Apps</a> standard is the real game changer for AI-led instruction.

+MCP Apps allows an MCP server to return interactive UI applications as part of the LLM conversation.

+This means you can return deterministic slices of interactivity interlaced with the LLM's non-deterministic inference.

+### WebMCP
+The <a href="https://github.com/webmachinelearning/webmcp">WebMCP standard</a> that allows web application functionality to be exposed as "tools" to an AI agent.

+Essentially, the web page becomes an MCP server.
+This enables user and agent collaboration on the same web page.

+### The Infrastructure
+These four standards form an infrastructure for enabling an AI agent to enhance the context of an LLM.

+I think organizations and instructors that want to train in the age of AI need to be familiar with these standards, and how to build and use them.
+Because they also form the infrastructure for a high-quality student experience.

 ## Learning Surfaces: An LLM-Based Future
 ![Digital ocean surface](/assets/blogimages/surface.jpeg)